 I went into singlehood extremely reluctant and bitter.
 I loved being in a relationship.
 But I made a decision early on.
 I could a) feel bad for myself or b) use this time to discover who I am as an individual and figure out what gives my life meaning and purpose.
 I decided on the latter.

 And it was in that moment that my perspective on singlehood shifted.
 This is where the quote, “Don’t be bitter, be better,” applied to my life.
-I began to embrace and enjoy my solitude, realizing that in doing so, I was more likely to make better choices about who I decided to spent my time with.
+I began to embrace and enjoy my solitude, realizing that in doing so, I was more likely to make better choices about who I decided to spend my time with.

 I now had the time and energy to invest solely on myself.
 Over a year later, I can honestly say that I have thoroughly enjoyed being single.
 I am a much more fulfilled person today, than I was a year ago.
 I think in order to sustain a healthy relationship with another person, you must first, create one with yourself.